aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-officemath/_index.md

 title: Programming With Officemath
 linktitle: Programming With Officemath
 second_title: Aspose.Words for .NET API Reference
-description: Tutorials contain math equations
+description: Explore programming with Office Math formulas in Aspose.Words for .NET.
+Step-by-step tutorials and sample code for creating, editing, and formatting math equations in Word documents.
 type: docs
 weight: 1550
 url: /net/programming-with-officemath/